 Beginning and ending at the playground at the entrance to the civil parish headquarters of Cortes do Meio, this circular path takes you through several waterholes, with the crown jewel of the route being the Funil Waterhole.
 Other natural attractions of the route include the numerous streams, veredas (footpaths), bridges, valleys, and rural and forest paths.

-The Ribeira do Piódão (Piódão stream) route runs through a dispersedly populated valley, enclosed by the foothills of the Estrela and Açor mountain ranges.
-The human occupation of this land is very old as is proven by the engraved rock art dating from the Neolithic period.
+The Meanders Route runs through a valley with a scattered population, wedged between the foothills of the Estrela and Açor mountains.
+The human occupation of this territory is ancient, as evidenced by the various nuclei of engraved rock art dating back to the Neolithic period.

 The Ribeira de Loriga route runs along an extensive valley, lodged on the Southern flank of the Estrela mountain range.
 On the way, the tenacity of the people who live here is evident in the vast areas of fields built in terraces and in the manmade wells, known as "poços de broca", one of the most singular aspects of the mountain rural landscape.